ENCCS/julia-for-hpda/content/linear-algebra.rst

     12.106799974237582
     19.27428371612359

-An example where vectorization, random vectors and Plot are used:
+An example where vectorization, random vectors and Plot are combined:

 .. code-block:: julia